Man arrested for heroin, meth, cocaine

-Griffin is being held in the jail pending the filing of formal charges and a court appearance.
-Preliminary charges are possession of heroin, meth and cocaine with intent to distribute, possession of THC and possession of a controlled substance in a secured correctional facility.
+Griffin is being held in the jail on preliminary charges of possession of heroin, meth and cocaine with intent to distribute, possession of THC and possession of a controlled substance in a secured correctional facility.

 The news release does not list a home town for Griffin.